This article walks you through the creation of elements, their types, and how you can consolidate elements.

 - Cancel: this button is always active.
 It cancels the drop operation.

-When adding or moving an element, a popup warning appears, as changing an element from base to consolidated type may imply loss of data.
+Note: changing an element from base to consolidated type will result in loss of data.